pendo-io/pendo-mobile-sdk/ios/pnddocs/swiftui.md

 <img width="700" alt="SPM" src="https://user-images.githubusercontent.com/56674958/188460208-254ef03d-fef9-49f4-a1e6-5751eb0ee4e4.png">

 ### Integration

+**Both Scheme ID and API Key can be found in your Pendo Subscription under App Details**

 You can find the integration video tutorial [here](#integration-demo-video).<br>
 By default, Pure SwiftUI apps do not include an AppDelegate file.
 To use Pendo in your app, we recommend you create an `AppDelegate` file and complete the following steps: